Kitware/nrtk-jatic/docs/schema.rst

 The following parameters will be used to generate a PyBSM configuration to recreate the input data.
 These should be as close as possible to the parameters of sensor and scenario used when capturing the images.
-If these optional parameters are not included, nrtk will estimate them using the per image gsds that are provided.
+If these optional parameters are not included, nrtk will use default values

 Optional Sensor Parameters
 ==========================
 - **D** (float)
   Effective aperture diameter (m).
+Defualt value of 0.005.

 - **f** (float)
   Focal length (m).
+Defualt value of 0.014.

 - **px** (float)
   Detector center-to-center spacings (pitch) in the x and y directions (m).
+Defualt value of 0.0000074.

 - **optTransWavelengths** (numpy array)
   Spectral bandpass of the camera (m).
 At minimum, start and end wavelengths should be specified.
+Defualt value of [3.8e-7, 7.0e-7].

 - **opticsTransmission** (float)
   Full system in-band optical transmission (unitless).
 Loss due to any telescope obscuration should *not* be included in this optical transmission array.